A Set of Tutorials for the LAMMPS Simulation Package: Content and links

+To immobilize the atoms at the edges, let us add the following commands to \flecmd{unbreakable.lmp}:

 The two \lmpcmd{setforce} commands cancel the forces applied on the atoms of the two edges, respectively.
 The cancellation of the forces is done at every step, and along all 3 directions of space, $x$, $y$, and $z$, due to the use of \lmpcmd{0 0 0}.
+Although the force on these atoms is set to zero, the \lmpcmd{fix} stores the force vector acting on the group \emph{before} cancellation, which can later be extracted for analysis (see below).
 The two \lmpcmd{velocity} commands set the initial velocities along $x$, $y$, and $z$ to 0 for the atoms of \lmpcmd{cnt\_top} and \lmpcmd{cnt\_bot}, respectively.
 As a consequence of these last four commands, the atoms of the edges will remain immobile during the simulation (or at least they would if no other command was applied to them).

-\begin{note} The \lmpcmdnote{velocity set} command imposes the velocity of a group of atoms at the start of a run but does not enforce the velocity during the entire simulation.
-When \lmpcmdnote{velocity set} is used in combination with \lmpcmdnote{setforce 0 0 0}, as is the case here, the atoms won't feel any force during the entire simulation.
-According to the Newton equation, no force means no acceleration, meaning that the initial velocity will persist during the entire simulation, thus producing a constant velocity motion. \end{note}
+\begin{note} The \lmpcmdnote{velocity set} command adjusts the velocities of a group of atoms immediately but has no effect \emph{during} the simulation.
+When \lmpcmdnote{velocity set} is used in combination with \lmpcmdnote{setforce 0 0 0}, as is the case here, the initial velocity will persist during the entire simulation, thus producing a constant velocity motion or no motion at all. \end{note}

 \paragraph{Outputs}

 Next, to measure the strain and stress applied to the CNT, let us create a variable for the distance $L_\text{cnt}$ between the two edges, as well as a variable $F_\text{cnt}$ for the force applied on the edges: